ctrlplusb/easy-peasy/website/docs/docs/api/thunk.md

 Using the [Redux Dev Tools](https://github.com/zalmoxisus/redux-devtools-extension) extension you will be able see your dispatched [thunks](/docs/api/thunk.html) as they flow through each of their states.
 You will also see the payload that was provided to the [thunk](/docs/api/thunk.html).

 > Note: The `start` and `success` actions will dispatch automatically.
 To trigger the `fail` action, call `helpers.fail(error)` within your thunk.
-In addition to the thunk's payload, this action will receive the argument you pass to `fail()`, which can be any arbitrary data useful in to your debugging.
+In addition to the thunk's payload, this action will receive the argument you pass to `fail()`, which can be any arbitrary data useful for your debugging.

 <img src="../../assets/devtools-thunk.png" />